websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/implementing-a-new-api-with-rest-builder.md

 ```
 components:
     schemas:
-    Article:
+        Product:
-      description: A journal article's content
+            description:
+                A product with an ID, name, and price.
             properties:
-        userId:
+                name:
+                    description:
+                        The product's name
+                    type: string
+                price:
-          description: The author's user ID
+                    description:
+                        The product's price, in dollars
                     type: integer
-        id:
-          description: The article's id
-          type: string
-        title:
+                productId:
-          description: The article's title
+                    description:
-          type: string
-        content:
-          description: The article content as XML
+                        The product's ID
-          type: string
+                    type: integer
             type: object
 ```

-In this example, a schema called `Article` represents the important data for the use of this API.
-The `Article` entity contains an integer (`userId`) and three string values (`id`, `title`, and `content`) as its fields (or `properties`), which this API returns.
+In this example, a schema called `Product` represents the important data for the use of this API.
+The `Product` entity contains one string value and two integers as fields (or `properties`), which this API returns.
 See the [OpenAPI specification](https://swagger.io/docs/specification/data-models/data-types/) for a list of supported data types for schemas.

 Your schema definition determines the names of the classes REST Builder generates, including the scaffolding and templates in the resources files.
-Because the above schema is called `Article`, the implementation logic belongs in the `ArticleResourceImpl` class.
+Because the above schema is called `Product`, the implementation logic belongs in the `ProductResourceImpl` class.

 ### Define Your APIs